Pathdreamer: A World Model for Indoor Navigation: Conclusion

 \section{Conclusion}

 \cutsectiondown

-In this paper, we presented \prescient, a stochastic hierarchical visual world model. \prescient is capable of synthesizing realistic and diverse \threesixty panoramic images for unseen trajectories in real buildings.
-As a visual world model, \prescient also shows strong promise in improving performance on downstream tasks, such as VLN.
-Most notably, we show that \prescient captures around half the benefit of looking ahead at actual observations from the environment.
-The efficacy of \prescient in the VLN task may be attributed to its ability to model fundamental constraints in the real world -- relieving the agent from having to learn the geometry and visual and semantic structure of buildings.
-Applying \prescient to other embodied navigation tasks such as Object-Nav~\cite{batra2020objectnav}, VLN-CE~\cite{krantz2020navgraph} and street-level navigation~\cite{chen2019touchdown,mehta2020retouchdown} are natural directions for future work.
+\pathdreamer is a stochastic hierarchical visual world model that can synthesize realistic and diverse \threesixty panoramic images for unseen trajectories in real buildings.
+As a visual world model, \pathdreamer also shows strong promise in improving performance on downstream tasks, which we show with VLN.
+Most notably, we show that \pathdreamer captures around half the benefit of looking ahead at actual observations from the environment.
+The efficacy of \pathdreamer in the VLN task may be attributed to its ability to model fundamental constraints in the real world, and thus relieve agents from having to learn the geometry and visual and semantic structure of buildings.
+Applying \pathdreamer to other embodied navigation tasks such as Object-Nav~\cite{batra2020objectnav}, VLN-CE~\cite{krantz2020navgraph} and street-level navigation~\cite{chen2019touchdown,mehta2020retouchdown} are natural directions for future work.

 { }